 Gluten Free Chicken Soup

-A classic Jewish recipe (commonly referred to as Jewish penicillin) great for cold winter nights and for those who are sick.
-Combine the soup with our matzo ball recipe for a filling meal.
+A classic Jewish recipe (commonly referred to as Jewish penicillin), great for cold winter nights and for those who are sick.

 Ingredients

-- 1 cup celery stalks, tops and/or leaves, chopped
+- 1-2 cups celery stalks, tops and/or leaves, chopped

 - 1 onion, chopped (optional)